A topic from the subject of Calibration in Chemistry.

 Procedure:

-2. Immerse the electrodes in the glucose solution.
+4. Immerse the electrodes in the glucose solution.
+Ensure the electrodes are fully submerged and not touching each other.

-3. Add glucose oxidase enzyme to the solution.
+5. Add a known amount of glucose oxidase enzyme to the solution.
+Ensure it is properly dissolved.

-- The glucose oxidase enzyme catalyzes the oxidation of glucose to gluconic acid.
+• Glucose oxidase catalyzes the oxidation of glucose to gluconic acid and hydrogen peroxide (H₂O₂).

-- The oxidation of glucose produces hydrogen ions, which are detected by the platinum electrode.
+• The oxidation reaction produces electrons which are detected by the platinum working electrode.

-- The change in voltage on the voltmeter is proportional to the concentration of glucose in the solution.
+• The resulting current or voltage change is proportional to the concentration of glucose.

 Significance: